 The Construction Zone

 I found this cute little construction zone play set in a magazine that I buy school supplies from and it was $20.
-I almost bought it just because I knew it would be a favorite until I realized how easily I could make the exact same thing from what I already had at home.
+I almost bought it just because I knew it would be a favorite until I realized how easily I could make the my own DIY Construction Sensory Bin from what I already had at home.

 To store this playset when not in use, I pour the beans and rice mixture into a gallon size freezer bag along with the vehicles and store on a shelf until it’s time to pull it out again.